danjonpeterson/print-my-brain/README.md

 **To make it simple for people to get a 3D print of their brain, if they have an MRI scan**

+Currently it takes a lot of technical knowlege to go from an MRI scan to the files needed for 3D printing (.stl).
+I'd like to make it so that anyone can do it.

+__User story__
-User story: As a user, I navigate to a website where I upload an MRI of my brain, and give my email address.
-A day later, I recieve an email with a link, which allows me to download two .stl files: for my right and left hemisphere.
+>As a user, I navigate to a website where I upload an MRI of my brain, and give my email address.
+A day later, I recieve an email with a link, which allows me to download two .stl files: for the right and left side of my brain.
 I can also see an image of what my brain looks like.
 After that, I can take the .stl files to my local makerspace, or use a 3D printing service (shapeways, xometry, etc) to get a 3D print of my brain.

 ## Tech Stack
 will likely change!